Projects

 Maine Historical Society’s Maine Memory Network offers 22 NHF clips, which are included in the database of 12,000 items from 200 organizational partners.
 For example, a clip of the Western Maine Sanatorium (1934), from our Hackett Collection is indexed with these Library of Congress Subject headings, linking the digital video clip to other items in the database–including photos and documents.

-Finding and Using Moving Images in Context, an NEH Digital Humanities Start-Up project, experimented with contextualizing unedited material from collections.
-View full reels and shorter excerpts of the Joan Branch and Charles Gilbert footage from China, 1928-1936.
-Digital video served from Windows on Maine, University of Maine.
+Finding and Using Moving Images in Context was an NEH Digital Humanities Start-Up project, experimented with contextualizing unedited material from some our collections.
+Full reels and shorter excerpts were featured through the Windows on Maine project, University of Maine.

 Maine Television Collections Project